Árchez

 Árchez is a small village in the province of Málaga, in southern Spain.
 The village is situated approximately 21 kilometres from Vélez Málaga.
 It has a population of approximately 408 residents, who are known as Archeros.

-Archez is located on the foothills of the Sierra Almijara on the scenic Mudejar Route.
+Archez is located in a valley im the foothills of the Sierra Almijara.
+The River Turvilla runs through the village.

-Archez is located in a valley, and the River Turvilla runs through the village.
-Following the course of the river, a trail takes walkers up into the hills and into the neighbouring village of Canillas D'Albaida.
-Along the course of the river, are the remains of three old flour mills, an indication of Archez's previous status as an important farming village.
-Today, most of the village slopes are filled with vines, avocado and olive trees, and the local farmers can be seen with their mules collecting their harvests.

-The peaceful village "comes alive" for one weekend in August when its annual Fiesta takes place.
-Fireworks, music and a horse race transform this sleepy village into a 24hr party venue.

 Adjoined to the parish church of Nuestra Señora de la Encarnacíon is a 16th-century Mudéjar tower whose minaret dates from the 13th century.